raspberrypilearning/flatgame/en/step_8.md

 ## Add sound

-Test it out and think of a sound that your background might make when the player sprite is walking accross it.
+Test it out and think of a sound that your background might make when the player sprite is walking across it.

 For example, a background of leaves might make a crunch sound.